 Noblesse Episode 0 is basically an extremely abridged version of the first 78 chapters of the Webtoon.
 To put the episode in perspective, Tower Of God Episode 13 also ended with Chapter 78, which means that the Noblesse anime heavily squished all the main character introductions and backstory into 31 minutes!

-As a comparison, it would be like if you started Tower of God and Bam’s betrayal had already happened, or if you started The God of High School and Mori’s secret identity had been revealed.
+As a comparison, it would be like if you started Tower of God and the betrayal of Bam had already happened, or if you started The God of High School and Mori’s secret identity had been revealed.
 Then you needed to watch a short OVA episode to find out what was going on.

 Noblesse Episode 1 picked up the story again with the third story arc of the first volume.
 It pulled this off by skimming Chapters 80 through 90.